swisstopo/topo-satromo/README.md

 4. You are now ready to use the project!

 For the use on your local machine / DEV
-- PROCESSOR: You need to create a folder "secrets" containing
+- You need to create a folder "secrets" containing
     - GoogleEarthEngine credentials: the GEE json `keyfile.json` according to your [Google Service Account](https://developers.google.com/earth-engine/guides/service_account) and a private key for the [service account](https://developers.google.com/earth-engine/guides/service_account#create-a-private-key-for-the-service-account).
 Ensure that service  account has the [Earth Engine API enabled](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup) and has been has been [registered](https://code.earthengine.google.com/register) for use with Earth Engine.
 Then you also need to activate your  GoogleDrive / Google developers console API activation for your ServiceAccount Project https://console.developers.google.com/apis/api/drive.googleapis.com/overview?project=<YourprojectID> to access GDRIVE via API
     - rclone set up: To move files from GoogleDrive to your TargetDestination we use [rclone](https://rclone.org/).
 Make sure that either rclone is installed,  and path to it is set .set up `rclone.conf` :
         ```